 Learning Objective: 1.3 Understand the function of myth in prehistoric culture.
+Topic: The Rise of Culture: From Forest to Farm Difficulty Level: Moderate Skill Level: Understand the Concepts

 Why is the shrine at Ise, Japan, rebuilt in fresh materials every 20 years?